aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === Licensing

-All of the software that was used to develop Deixiscript is available for free and under the terms of an opensource license.
-Other than the aforementioned ones, the core components of Deixiscript require no further dependencies beyond Python's own standard library.
+All of the software that was used to develop Deixiscript is available for free and under the terms of (different) opensource licenses.
+Other than the aforementioned ones, the core components of Deixiscript require no further dependencies outside of Python's own standard library.

-Deixiscript itself is free software, and will be made available under the terms of the GPLv3 license by the time this document is published.
-We will suggest some possible further developments for the language in a later section of this work.
+Deixiscript itself is free software, and its code will be made available under the terms of the GPLv3 license.
+We will suggest some possible further developments for the language in a later section.

 === Functional Style